T-Troll/alienfx-tools/README.md

 # Alienfx tools
-Main goal of this project is to create a bunch of light weighted tools for Alienware systems lights and fans control:
+AWCC don't needed anymore - here are light weighted tools for Alienware systems lights,fans,power profile control:
 - [AlienFX GUI Editor](/Doc/alienfx-gui.md) - AWCC alternative in 500kb.
 You can control you system lights, fans, temperatures, power settings and a lot more.
 - [AlienFX Universal haptics](/Doc/alienfx-haptics.md) - Visualize any sound around you (microphone, audio player, game, movie).
 - [AlienFX Ambient lights](/Doc/alienfx-ambient.md) - Visualize screen picture as ambient light (from desktop, game, video player).
 - [alienfx-cli](/Doc/alienfx-cli.md) - Make changes and check status of your AlienFX lights from the CLI (command line interface).
+- [LightFX](/Doc/LightFX.md) - Dell LightFX library emulator.
+Support all Dell's API functions using low-level SDK.
 - [alienfx-probe](/Doc/alienfx-probe.md) - CLI application to probe devices and lights and name it for using into other applications.

 Some additional tools added from my other [`Alienfan-tools`](https://github.com/T-Troll/alienfan-tools) project: